ProzorroUKR/openprocurement.api/docs/source/tutorial.rst

 .. include:: tutorial/qualifications-list.http
    :code:

-And registers its decisions via the following call per award:
+And registers its decisions via the following call `per award`:

 .. include:: tutorial/confirm-qualification.http
    :code:

-The board may also disqualify the award winner by calling ``{'data': {'status': 'unsuccessful'}}``
+The board may cancel the award winner by calling ``{'data': {'status': 'cancelled'}}``

+.. include:: tutorial/patch-award-cancelled.http
+   :code:

+We can see new `pending` award is generated for the same bidder.

+.. include:: tutorial/qualifications-list2.http
+   :code:

+Now we can patch `pending` award to `unsuccessful`.

+.. include:: tutorial/patch-award-unsuccessful.http
+   :code:

+In case of transfer award from ``unsuccessful`` to ``cancelled``, tender moves  to the begining of ``active.qualification`` status, all of the awards become ``cancelled`` and new :ref:`award` objects are creating.

+So we patch `unsuccessful` award to `cancelled`.

+.. include:: tutorial/patch-award-unsuccessful-cancelled.http
+   :code:

+New `pending` award is generated for each bidder.

+.. include:: tutorial/qualifications-list3.http
+   :code:

+Finally we confirm all `pending` awards via the following call:

+.. include:: tutorial/confirm-qualification2.http
+   :code:

 .. ПРЕЦЕДЕНТ Т13. Додати документи з цінами